Wyatt Miller

-Wyatt Miller (born October 23, 1995) is an American football offensive tackle who is a free agent.
+Wyatt Miller (born October 23, 1995) is an American former football offensive tackle.
 He played college football at the University of Central Florida.
+He was a member of eight NFL teams but never appeared in a game.

-Early years
+Early life

 Miller attended Coffee High School.
 As a junior, he played tight end and registered only one reception for 17 yards.
 As a senior, he was moved to offensive tackle and was selected to the All-Region first-team.

 He lettered four years in baseball and one year in basketball.
 As a senior, he was a first baseman and hit for a .330 average, while receiving All-region honors.

 College career

 Miller accepted a football scholarship from the University of Central Florida.
 As a redshirt freshman, he appeared in 10 games, starting 8 contests at right tackle.
 As a sophomore, we was named the starter at right tackle and appeared in 13 games.
 As a junior, he started 13 games at right tackle.
-He was part of the team that went undefeated & was a National Champion.
+He was part of the team that went undefeated.

 As a senior, he was named the starter at left tackle and appeared in 13 games.
 He finished his college career after playing in 49 games with 47 starts.

 Professional career

 New York Jets

-Miller was signed by the New York Jets as an undrafted free agent after the 2019 NFL Draft on May 10.
+Miller was signed by the New York Jets as an undrafted free agent after the 2019 NFL draft on May 10.
 He was waived on August 31.